dave-leeper/mock-server/README.md

 Provides configuration information for mock services.
 Mock services send data from files back to the client.
 ### Fields
+* verb "POST" - The HTTP verb.
+Optional.
+Defaults to GET.
 * path "/json" - The URL path that invokes the mock.
 * responseFile "./server-config.json - The location of the response file.
 * fileType "JSON" - The type of data in the response file.
 Valid values